SELF-Software-Evolution-Lab/FaultManager/README.md

 ## Starting from the Terminal

-1) Change to correct virtual environment
+1) Change to correct virtual environment:

     $ source ~/.virtualenvs/test/bin/activate

-2) If neccesary run syncdb command to sync models to database and create Django's default superuser and auth system
+2) If neccesary run syncdb command to sync models to database and create Django's default superuser and auth system:

     $ python manage.py migrate

-3) Start (C9 MySql) Database
+3) Start (C9 MySql) Database:

     $ mysql-ctl start

-4) Start (C9 Redis) Database
+4) Start (C9 Redis) Database:

     $ sudo service redis-server start

-5) Run Django
+5) Run Django:

     $ python manage.py runserver $IP:$PORT

 ## Running tests

-To tests server run following command
+To tests server run following command:

     $ python manage.py test iotfaults.tests

 # Utilities

-To run Python Interactive Shell
+To run Python Interactive Shell:

     $ python manage.py shell

-To Exit Python Interactive Shell
+To Exit Python Interactive Shell:

     $ Ctrl-D

-To run (C9) MySql Database Client
+To run (C9) MySql Database Client:

     $ mysql-ctl cli

-To run (C9) Redis Client
+To run (C9) Redis Client:

     $ redis-cli

-This are some Redis Configuration in C9
+This are some Redis Configuration in C9:

     Parameters:
         Hostname - $IP (The same local IP as the application you run on Cloud9) Port - 6379 (The default Redis port number) Password - “” (No password since you can only access the DB from within the workspace)

-To Dump Data
+To Dump Data:

     $ python manage.py dumpdata > ./iotfaults/fixtures/db.json

-To load database
+To Load Data:

     $ python manage.py loaddata ./iotfaults/fixtures/type.json

-For data in Data load and dump see https://coderwall.com/p/mvsoyg/django-dumpdata-and-loaddata
+For info in data load and dump see https://coderwall.com/p/mvsoyg/django-dumpdata-and-loaddata

 Take in to account that Mozilla doesn't allow WebSockets by default to config it go to about:config and configure parameter as network.websocket.allowInsecureFromHTTPS=True